A Gersten complex on real schemes: Functoriality of the Gersten complex

-In this section we prove the main results of the paper.
-The first result is a relation of the complex $\underline{C}(X_r,K^{ })$ with the functor $f^!$ (Theorem~\ref{th:fupper!compat}).
-We need two lemmas: \begin{lemma} Let $X$ be a scheme and let $K$ be a dualizing complex on $X$.
-Then for any $\mathcal{L}$ locally free $\mathcal{O}_X$-module of rank $1$, there is a canonical isomorphism of complexes
+The goal of this section is to prove the following result: \begin{theorem} Let $f:X\to Y$ be a quasi-projective morphism of excellent schemes and let $K^{ }$ be a dualizing complex on $Y$.
+Then there is an isomorphism in $D(X_r)$